VoiceCode/atom-voicecode/README.md

-# VoiceCode package
+# VoiceCode / Atom Integration Package

-This package integrates VoiceCode (voicecode.io) with Atom.
+This package integrates VoiceCode (voicecode.io) with Atom (atom.io).

 This integration is needed because many VoiceCode voice commands are more sophisticated than simply pressing keys.
 For example, a command like "select next word".